MatthewIsHere/MatthewIsHere/README.md

 -->
 I'm Matthew Lyon, A Computer Engineering student at Georgia Tech.

-- 🔭 I’m currently working on building low-cost medical training hardware, web design, and embedded systems.
+- 🔭 I’m currently working on desiging PCBs and rf circuits in Kicad.
-- 🌱 I’m currently learning Solid-Start and embedded c programming.
+- 🌱 I’m currently learning antenna design from The ARRL Antenna Book (it's huge!).
-- 👯 I’m looking to collaborate on anything that does not involve Linear Algebra.
+- 👯 I’m looking to collaborate on anything related to PCB design, rust, or RF.
-- 💬 Ask me about Linux
+- 💬 Ask me about Linux.
-- 📫 How to reach me: Email, LinkedIn (🫠), Discord, Signal, or any other method that does not involve a subpoena or warrant.
+- 📫 How to reach me: Email, LinkedIn (🫠), Discord, Signal, or any other reasonable method.